rafaelma/pgbackman/docs/manual.rst

 * Full backup of role information for a database.
 * Full backup of database configuration for a database.
 * Automatic definitions of backups for all databases running in a PgSQL node.
+* Automatic deletion after a quarantine period of backup definitions and associated files for databases than have been deleted in a PgSQL node.
 * Automatic restore procedures
 * Autonomous pgbackman_dump program that functions even if the central database with metadata is not available.
 * Handling of error situations.